leabs/leetcode-answers/about.markdown

 comments: false
 ---

 I'm doing the daily javascript challenges on [LeetCode](https://leetcode.com/) for the whole year.
-I'm using this site to document my progress and to share my solutions.
+I'm using this site to document my progress and to share my solutions or other's solutions that helped me.
 This is a great way to learn and practice javascript.

 I am not a JS wizard, so I'm sure there are better ways to solve these problems.
 If you have any suggestions, please feel free to comment on the post!